TimHill83/zoho-desk-extension-react-ts-tailwind/README.md

 # Zoho Desk Extension Sample: React + Typescript + Tailwind

 This repository is showing you an example of a [Zoho Desk Extension](https://www.zoho.com/desk/extensions/guide/introduction.html) with [React 18](https://react.dev) and [TypeScript 5](https://www.typescriptlang.org).
 It is based on an original template created by the team at [Wiiisdom](https://wiiisdom.com).
-For a clean template, and if you don't need Tailwind, check our [their repo](https://github.com/wiiisdom/zoho-desk-extension-react-ts).
+For a clean template, and if you don't need Tailwind, check [their repo](https://github.com/wiiisdom/zoho-desk-extension-react-ts).

 ## Why?

 I am trying to implement some internal extensions for my company, and I've been creating some simple samples using the documentation to get to know how Zoho desk extensions work.
 These are really just my experiments, using React for developing templates.

-Although this sample may seem a bit "Messy", I though it could be of use to others learning what's available, since the Zoho extensions documentation is not always the clearest, and contains some errors.
+Although this sample may seem a bit *messy*, I thought it could be of use to others learning what's available, since the Zoho extensions documentation is not always the clearest, and contains some errors.

 I hope this is of use, if you find yourself in the same boat as me.